TimGTN/PSInvokeInteraction/README.md

 ![PowerShell 7+](https://img.shields.io/badge/PowerShell-7%2B-5391FE?logo=powershell)
 ![Windows](https://img.shields.io/badge/Windows-0078D4?logo=windows11)

-A standalone PowerShell function that displays interactive WPF dialog windows - input prompts, selection lists, progress bars, and more...
+A standalone PowerShell function providing WPF dialogs for input prompts, selection lists, progress bars, and more.

-Built on a persistent WPF runspace with async support, `Invoke-Interaction` lets you build rich interactive scripts without wrestling with WPF boilerplate.

 ![Invoke-Interaction demo](https://github.com/user-attachments/assets/b9f96701-7d51-4a6c-a3ee-04894907ffd2)

+## 🎯 Design Philosophy

+`Invoke-Interaction` is not a UI framework and is not intended for building full applications or complex forms.

+It enhances automation scripts through atomic interactions without UI complexity or boilerplate.

-## Features
+## ✨ Features

 - **Multiple built-in interaction types** — text input, item selection, message box, and more
-- **Persistent WPF runspace** — one window instance reused across calls, no flicker
+- **Persistent WPF runspace** — one window instance reused across calls
-- **Sync & async modes** — block until the user responds, or get a handle to update the UI and track output while your script keeps running
+- **Sync & async modes** — wait for user input or update the UI during script execution
 - **Custom interactions** — bring your own XAML, parameter definitions, and UI logic
 - **Built-in modern styles** — consistent look out of the box, fully inheritable in custom interactions
 - **Self-documenting** — [`-Help`](#help) at any level surfaces syntax, parameters, and examples

-## Requirements

-- Windows PowerShell 5.1+ or PowerShell 7+ on Windows
-- .NET WPF assemblies (`PresentationFramework`, `PresentationCore`, `WindowsBase`)

-## Quick Start
+## 🚀 Quick Start

 Install the module from PowerShell Gallery, or copy the standalone function `Invoke-Interaction.ps1` into your project.